emilyscott123/shiny_project_group1/README.md

                                                 border = "dark blue",
                                                 main = "Bar Graph of Bases"))

-## The output will be a bar graph of teh bases found in the sequence entered.
+## The output will be a bar graph of the bases found in the sequence entered.
 ```